-When tug accidents occur questions arise like “What went wrong?’ and more importantly ‘How do we ensure the likelihood of repetition is very close to zero?’.
+When tug accidents occur questions arise such as “What went wrong?’ and more importantly ‘How do we ensure the likelihood of recurrence is very close to zero?’.
 Our methods help identify the cause of the accidents.

 Typical scenarios where tugs are involved in accidents are when they provide assistance in river bends (upstream or downstream).
 The unpredictable change in the current’s direction or strength contributes to a loss of control of the assisted ship.

-Another classical hazard is caused by the difference in speed between the assisted vessel and the tug.
+Another common hazard is caused by the difference in speed between the assisted vessel and the tug.
 This can cause the tug to girt, capsize, collide and/or sink.

-The Human factor element is a core aspect in accident investigations, as it provides the basis for a useful and reliable investigation.
+The human factor element is a critical element in accident investigations, as it provides the basis for a useful and reliable investigation.
 As Guillermo Garay, Senior Instructor at FORCE Technology explains:

 “When performing accident investigations, we never concentrate on the mistakes, instead the investigation has to answer why top professionals, who, until now have always succeeded, today failed with significant adverse consequences”

-Trial and Error – the ingrained way of learning
+Trial and error – an ingrained approach to learning

 People learn from their mistakes and this valuable experience turns into knowledge that becomes a part of their daily work.
-However, after a period of time these people will have left the crew and the important knowledge leaves along with them.
+However, over time these people will have left the crew and the important knowledge leaves along with them.
 After a period of time new employees will start making exactly the same mistakes.

 The course of the investigation